-Papercourt is a member run Club which is dependent on its members for its smooth operation.
-Carrying out Papercourt duties is a condition of membership and each member over the age of 16 is required to carry out at least one duty in each of the summer and winter sailing programmes.
-This level of commitment is less than is required at many other clubs.
+Papercourt is run by its members (there are no paid staff) and depends on each and every one of them for its smooth operation.
+Carrying out Papercourt duties is a condition of membership, and each member aged 18 and over is required to carry out at least one duty in each of the six month periods January to June and July to September.
+Members Introduction to Duties.
+The duties are:

 MANAGING YOUR DUTIES

-Papercourt Sailing Club for some years used DutyMan to manage our duty rostering.
-DutyMan was a web-based system which enabled members to view the duty roster online, be automatically notified of their assigned duties, confirm availability and facilitate duty swaps.
-The Club has now moved to Sailing Club Manager for its electronic administration, which will similarly enable members to manage their duties online, just as DutyMan did.
-The use of DutyMan ended with duties up to Saturday, 22 April 2017.
-All duties from and including Saturday, 22 April are now managed through Sailing Club Manager.
-You can access Sailing Club Manager using the links in the panel on the right.
+You can view the duties roster online, be automatically notified of your assigned duties, confirm availability and facilitate duty swaps by going to Sailing Club Manager.
 To login to Sailing Club Manager you will need the username and password sent to you from membership@papercourt (your username will probably be your email address).
 If you have lost or forgotten your username then email firstname.lastname@example.org.
 Your password can be re-set in Sailing Club Manager.

-Rostered members are sent the security codes that they require by the DutyMan system.
-These can also be viewed and printed directly from DutyMan once logged in.
+Rostered members are sent the security codes that they require by Sailing Club Manager.
+These can also be viewed and printed directly from Sailing Club Manager once logged in.
 The security codes are changed frequently so please always check on the system that you have the correct code prior to your duty.

-NB: Please do not attempt to enter the main clubroom without these directions as the alarm will be activated.
+NB: Please do not attempt to enter the main clubroom without these instructions as the alarm will be activated.